GPS Dog Fence Systems

 Dog ears are very sensitive and are a gateway to most infections.
 Always use a vet-recommended ear cleaner with a cotton ball that gently clean the outer part of the ear.
 Avoid using cotton swabs inside the ear canal, as this could push debris further in or cause injury.

 Oral hygiene is not only a thing for humans but also for dogs.
-Neglecting your dog’s oral hygiene can lead to problems like gum diseases, tooth loss, or infections.
+Neglecting your dog's oral hygiene can lead to problems like gum diseases, tooth loss, or infections.
 These impact the overall health of them.
-As for shampoos, there are dog specific toothbrush and toothpaste to clean your dog’s teeth at least a few times a week.
+Care for your dog by using a dog-specific toothbrush and toothpaste to clean their teeth at least a few times a week.

-7. Checking for Fleas, Ticks, and Skin Issues
+7. Check Your Dog for Fleas, Ticks, and Skin Issues

 Lastly, check for fleas or any skin issues like rashes or bumps.
 It's advised to use a flea comb to carefully go through your dog's fur.
 Check particularly around the neck, belly, and tail.
 These time to time checks ensures that any problems are caught early and can be treated before they become serious.
 In case of such problems, visit a vet to get it treated as it can get worse.